Back to the archive

 Keep a tight core stack

-For most stores, the core stack is smaller than expected.
+For many stores, the core stack is smaller than expected.
 A review tool, an email platform, analytics instrumentation, and one merchandising layer may be enough for a long time.
 Adding more than that only makes sense when a real bottleneck appears.

-That means every app should answer one simple question: what breaks if we remove this in thirty days?
+Every app should answer one simple question: what breaks if we remove this in thirty days?
 If the answer is vague, it is probably not essential.

 Audit cost and implementation burden together